Five Tube lines run a 24-hour service on Fridays and Saturdays: Victoria, Central, Jubilee, Northern and Piccadilly lines.

 How much does it cost to travel on the Night Tube?

 Day Travelcards are valid on the day of issue, and for journeys starting up to 4:29 on the following day.

 See TfL’s website for all the information about journey fares on the London Underground.

-From 19 August the following existing bus routes have started running 24 hours on Friday and Saturday: 34, 123, 145, 158, 296, E1, W3 and W7.
+The following existing bus routes started running 24 hours on Friday and Saturday: 34, 123, 145, 158, 296, E1, W3 and W7.